Skrillex's Lifetime Streams as an Engineer, Songwriter and Producer Exceed 18 Billion

 Meanwhile, Sonny Moore's streaming numbers as a musician surpass a whopping 18.6 billion.
 For obvious reasons, it may sound curious to compare Moore's metrics to that of Skrillex, but keep in mind the man behind the music is also a prolific musician when it comes to engineering, mixing, recording, mastering and remastering, among other roles.
 He's also a member of various side projects ancillary to his Skrillex alias, including Jack Ü, Dog Blood and From First to Last, all of whom are contributing to his reach.

-Muso.AI is now providing artists and industry professionals similar insights on their lifetime streaming statistics, powered by the company's "ENCORE" campaign.
-"ENCORE" gathers data from Spotify, TikTok, YouTube, SoundCloud, Apple Music and other major music platforms to showcase musicians' lifetime streams, collaborations and chart and playlist activity, among other metrics.
+Muso.AI is now providing recording artists, rights-holders and music industry professionals similar insights on their lifetime streaming statistics, powered by the company's "ENCORE" campaign.
+"ENCORE" gathers data from Spotify, TikTok, YouTube, SoundCloud, Apple Music and other major music platforms to showcase lifetime streams, collaborations and chart and playlist activity, among other metrics.

-"We wanted to give every person in every industry role a fun way to be able to share their career achievements with all their friends, family, followers and colleagues," said Jay Baumgardner, co-founder and CEO, in a statement.
+"We wanted to give every person in every industry role a fun way to be able to share their career achievements with all their friends, family, followers and colleagues," said Jay Baumgardner, co-founder and CEO of Muso.AI, in a statement.

 Muso.AI Pro members can download an "ENCORE" graphic for any of the 10 million-plus profiles on the platform which they follow, manage or own.
 While the "ENCORE" feature is exclusive to the platform's Pro members, new users can gain access until January 20th by signing up for a free one-week trial.